benncarroll/tile-game-2018/README.md

-# tile-game-2018
+# FuseBlade
 Carroll & Karozis

 ---

-### A tile-based game for our 2018 Assessment.
+### A tile-based game for our 2018 11SDD Assessment.

-Our plan for the game is to have a game in which the user will have to escape.
+Our plan for the game is to make a basic RPG with modern technologies that will make it easily expandable in the future.
 For the graphic element, we plan to go for a simplistic spritesheet that will be able to flow and connect cleanly without an excess of detail.
-Our game will be web-based, running on a JavaScript base.
+Our game will run in a browser on a JavaScript base.

 ## Ideas